Unsupervised Imputation of Non-ignorably Missing Data Using Importance-Weighted Autoencoders: Numerical Results

-Based on the imputed datasets from these methods, we also fit a logistic regression model with mortality as the response, with the features of this dataset as the covariates.
-We report details of the covariates with the top 5 largest effects on mortality when using the imputed dataset from the non-ignorably missing NIMIWAE model in Table \ref{tab:Physionet_LR}.
+Based on the imputed datasets from these methods, we fit a logistic regression model with post-baseline mortality as the binary response, with the $p=114$ baseline features of this dataset as the covariates.
+We report details of the covariates with the top 10 largest effects on mortality when using the multiply imputed datasets from the supervised non-ignorably missing NIMIWAE model in Table \ref{tab:Physionet_LR}.
 We found some significant differences in the results of the logistic regression based on the different imputed datasets.
-For example, we found that for ``MechVentLast8Hour", the Z statistic was significantly higher with NIMIWAE than with any other model, suggesting that the NIMIWAE-imputed dataset found this feature to be more significant in modelling the mortality than other imputed datasets.
-Another observation we made was that whereas imputed values from the ignorable version of our model (IMIWAE) found ``FiO2\_last" and ``pH\_last" to be insignificant to mortality, NIMIWAE found these features to be highly significant, with Z-statistic values of 4.83 and 3.41, respectively.
-Clinical studies have shown that irregular levels of FiO2 and pH may be significant predictors of mortality in hospital patients \citep{Samanta2018,VopeliusFeldt2020}, and the dataset imputed by the non-ignorable model better captures these effects.
+For example, we found that $NIMIWAE_{sup}$ uncovered a stronger effect of the variables $Temp\_highest$, $K\_last$ and $Gender$ compared to other methods.
+These factors have been studied for their association with mortality in ICU patients.
+Specifically, gender has been studied for having a potentially significant effect on mortality in critically-ill patients \citep{Mahmood2012,Larsson2019}.
+Additionally, body temperature \citep{SchellChaple2015} and irregular potassium levels \citep{Tongyoo2018} have both been known to be associated with an increased risk of in-hospital mortality.